 - This substance is suitable for all skin types, especially oily and sensitive, but can cause dryness and irritation

-- Sulfur is most effective when used in conjunction with other acne treatments .
+- Sulfur is most effective for acne when used in conjunction with established treatments

 How Sulfur Works to Treat Acne

 Acne first presents as comedonal acne (blackheads and whiteheads) when sebum and dead skin cells form hard plugs in skin follicles.
 When Cutibacterium acnes bacteria multiply, inflammatory symptoms of redness, swelling, pus and pain develop.

 Sulfur is a gentle substance that works to treat mild acne in several ways.
 As a drying and antibacterial agent, it removes excess oils and kills bacteria which effectively tamps down inflammation and alleviates uncomfortable symptoms.
 This also inhibits the formation of new comedones and prevents inflammation from developing.

 As a keratolytic agent, it breaks down, softens and sloughs off the outer layer of skin to dissolve dead skin cells which exfoliates, smooths and clears skin.
 This action also enables better penetration of other skin care products you may apply to your skin, allowing for better results.

 What forms of acne can sulfur treat?

 There are several types of acne, and these progress in severity from noninflamed comedones to inflamed papules, pustules, cysts and nodules.

 Sulfur is most effective treating mild noninflamed blackheads and whiteheads because it targets dead skin cells and excess oils – two primary causes of comedone formation.
 As an antibacterial it can also help treat mild-to-moderate forms of inflammatory acne when used alongside traditional acne medications.